FredHutch/coop/_drafts/opensci-mtg8.md

 ---
-title: "Supercharge your research with open science meeting 5: Collaborating remotely"
+title: "Supercharge your research with open science meeting 8: Data management to streamline analysis"
 author: Lauren Wolfe
 categories: # delete the categories that do not apply and keep at least one
   - Community